Mechanical Engineering BEng

 Why study this course?

 Our system of project-based learning integrates engineering science with practical projects.
-So, you’ll become comfortable and capable in tackling realistic, open-ended problems – which makes you a better engineer.
+So, you’ll become comfortable and capable in tackling realistic, open-ended problems – preparing you for a successful career.

 The course includes professional skills learning, which empowers you to take responsibility for your own development and become an independent learner.
 This includes areas such as developing communications skills, teamwork, and presentation skills, helping to create more employable engineers.